8bitplus

 Joy Pads

-I have always liked the Sega Saturn control pad for its simple 6 button layout.
+I’ve always liked the Sega Saturn control pad for its simple 6 button layout.
 The first thing to do was strip out the original wiring and remove the logic chip from the centre of the PCB.
 I used wire from a network cable and soldered the wires to the corresponding terminals.

 In conclusion the project went very well.
 The video output is strong and free from interference but sometimes a little too bright on some Tvs.
 To fix this I installed a 1kΩ pot on each of the colour lines.
 This allows for fine tuning of the colour balance and brightness.
 Also I added a 12v signal to pin 8 on the scart socket.
 Now the TV auto selects the correct AV channel.